pinkpong111/Vector-Storm-Theory/README.md

 > Governance maintains system viability by regulating perturbation intensity — through damping, delay, and scaling — such that external shocks remain within the absorptive capacity of the noise-processing layer.
 In mature systems, this regulation becomes internalized: the system develops endogenous sensing mechanisms that detect proximity to noise-layer failure and self-regulate without external oversight.
 The final form of governance is not external control but architectural self-regulation — the system maintains its own stability boundary as a structural property rather than as a governance decision.

-**Intelligence phase shift — from knowledge acquisition to connectivity management:**
+**Intelligence phase shift (completion) — from knowledge acquisition to connectivity management:**

+*Building on the phase transition onset introduced in Section 3.6 (VCZ dynamics), this section describes the mature regime in which the intelligence phase shift becomes structurally internalized.*

 As systems mature and information density increases, the primary challenge shifts from understanding to network governance.
 This is a structural phase transition in what intelligence means at different maturity stages: